-Prerequisites: Successful completion of BIOL 118, CHEM& 110, and ENGL& 101.
+Prerequisites: Successful completion of BIOL& 175 (BIOL 118 will be accepted through 2015), CHEM& 110, and ENGL& 101.

-HISTO 115 HISTOTECHNOLOGY LAB I 5CR
+HISTOTECHNOLOGY LAB I 5CR

 Explores work in a simulated histology laboratory located on the campus.
 During this course, students will have hands-on training in basic grossing techniques, as well as indepth training in processing, embedding, and cutting of tissue sections.
 Students will also learn to identify basic tissue structures using a light microscope.